praekeltfoundation/vumi/docs/intro/tutorial01.rst

 .. admonition:: Philosophy

-    A complete Vumi instance consists of a *transport worker* and an *application worker* which are managed as seperate processes.
+    A complete Vumi instance consists of a *transport worker* and an *application worker* which are managed as separate processes.
 A *transport worker* is responsible for sending messages to and receiving messages from some communications medium.
 An *application worker* processes messages received from a *transport worker* and generates replies.

 Start the Telnet *transport worker* by executing the following command::